-Each context switch imposing a massive productivity penalty.
+Each context switch imposes a massive productivity penalty.
 It’s bad enough when you’re working on some presentation code and you get distracted by a meeting, losing your train of concentration and mental context.
 Now consider the penalty jumping from presentation code to an entirely different language, platform, and paradigm to put out a small fire, then returning back to where you were.

-When voluntary and controlled, these sorts of project gear shifts can be hugely rewarding and beneficial (many developers hate working constantly on the same thing, growing malaise from boredom), but these redirections are productivity sapping and stressful when they regularly occur as crises or due to poor planning, or simply because the headcount is so small that you have no other choice.
+When voluntary and controlled, these sorts of project gear shifts can be hugely rewarding and beneficial (many developers hate working constantly on the same thing, growing malaise and carelessness from boredom), but these redirections are productivity sapping and stressful when they regularly occur as crises or due to poor planning, or simply because the headcount is so small that you have no other choice.
 It may be critical to the firm, but it’s detrimental to focused productivity.